Mk1806/alx-system_engineering-devops/0x02-shell_redirections/README.md

  19. A script that replaces all characters A and c from input to Z And e respectively.
  20. A script that removes all letters c and C from input.
  21. A script that reverse its input.
+ 22. A script that displays all users and their home directories, sorted by users.